-- of In this report, we refer to the following topics: at al Sustainable products Responsible supplier management Responsible pulp sourcing RI Energy & emissions e.
-Water management ar Health & safety Fair employment Developing talents - Economic performance sustainability goals secure business sustainable products
+In this report, we refer to the following topics:

+- Sustainable products

+- Responsible supplier management

+- Responsible pulp sourcing

+- Energy & emissions

+- Water management

+- Health & safety

+- Fair employment

+- Developing talents

+- Economic performance

+sustainability goals

 We are well prepared to address challenges and to strengthen delfort for the future.
 Four pillars define our path, as we advance our sustainability agenda.
 We monitor progress and implement systematic changes.
 For 15 years now, we have been providing our customers with a clear picture of where our mission is heading.